kowsii28/internship_bootlabs/week 1 - Linux /file-system-and-storage.md

 - Prevents system crash when RAM is exhausted

 **Types**
-   - Swap partition
-   -  A **swap partition** is a dedicated disk partition reserved exclusively for swap memory.
+   - Swap partition: A **swap partition** is a dedicated disk partition reserved exclusively for swap memory.

-   - Swap file
-   - - A **swap file** is a regular file inside an existing filesystem that is configured to act as swap.
+   - Swap file:  A **swap file** is a regular file inside an existing filesystem that is configured to act as swap.

 **Creating Swap File**